 Piggybacking on step two, grab a third new doc, and outline the project types you plan on managing for your clients.

-For instance, if you’re opening a marketing startup, then you might take on projects such as:
+For instance, if you’re starting your own business by opening a marketing startup, then you might take on projects such as:

 - Social media marketing action plan creation